Methods Hub

 The computational methods gathered from our community are presented from a social science perspective, highlighting their relevance and applicability to the field.
 Each methods' page connects to various additional resources such as the code and documentation for reproducibility, related datasets for replicability, and tutorials for learning more about using the method.

-Learn the basics of named entity recognition and disambiguation - A Practical Guide to Multilingual Large Language Model (RoBERTa) Classification
+Learn how to measure and interpret group-specific annotation behavior - A Practical Guide to Multilingual Large Language Model (RoBERTa) Classification

 Learn how to customize (personalize through fine-tuning) and use a large language model for text classification in a language of interest